Hyouka, Sakurako-san no Ashimoto ni wa Shitai ga Umatteiru Recommendations

 Series with unique experiences are hard to come by and so it is best to seize the moment when it arise.
 Putting aside the brilliant music that obviously isn’t the main factor for the show’s success, these shows capitalize on the mysteries of daily life with intriguing cases that will keep you on your toes.
 The distinctive characteristic of the main detective in each series are indisputable with their carefree and lazy relaxing attitudes seemingly drawing attention.

 Sakurako-san no Ashimoto ni wa Shitai ga Umatteiru focuses more on the gruesome side of crime and attention-grabbing phenomenon.
-The intensity of each upcoming case
+The intensity of each upcoming case builds up

 Both envolve this slice of life and mystery's themes